Artifical Eyes and Orbital Implants

 Dr. Klapper’s office will help coordinate your care with the Ocularist.
 Central Indiana is fortunate to have access to some of the finest Ocularists in North America.
 Fitting of the prosthesis usually requires at least two visits with the ocularist.
 Specific instructions regarding regular prosthesis cleaning and maintenance are individualized and will be reviewed by the Ocularist and by Dr. Klapper.
 Annual follow-up with the Ocularist for cleaning and polishing is highly recommended.
 Replacement of the artificial eye may be necessary every 5 years or so.

 Dr. Klapper generally recommends annual follow-up in his office to assess prosthesis fit, socket health, and eyelid position.

 Other Anophthalmic Socket Concerns

 It is important for patients with anophthalmic sockets (eye socket that have undergone evisceration or enucleation surgery) to have regular follow-up.
 Upper eyelid drooping (ptosis), lower eyelid laxity (looseness), and upper eyelid hollowness (superior sulcus deformity), are common eyelid malpositions encountered even following successful enucleation or evisceration surgery.
-These eyelid abnormalities are corrected with out patient surgical procedures, typically with local anesthesia.
+These eyelid abnormalities are corrected with out-patient surgical procedures.